norcams/docs-enduser/docs/troubleshoot.rst

 - Recovery mode

 Select "Advanced options for Ubuntu", or the related entry for your choosen linux guest OS, and press Enter.
-From there, select the entry with recovery mode in it that has the highest version number (lates kernel version), then press Enter.
+From there, select the entry with recovery mode in it that has the highest version number (latest kernel version), then press Enter.
 This should get you into a Recovery menu.
 Select the root entry ("Drop to root shell prompt"), press Enter.
 This should get you into a shell with root privileges.
 Proceed setting passwords and reboot like in the previous method.

 Note that setting the root password again using the single user and recovery methods, will ask you to first enter the previous root password.
 If you have forgot the existing root password, there is at least one more method to try that will bypass needing to write the existing root password:

 - Read/Write bash shell

-When having selected the OS (ubuntu in this case), press the letter ``e``.
-Now, the method is to look for the place in the line starting with ``linux`` that has the work ``ro`` (read-only).
-Then replace ``ro`` with ``rw init=/bin/bash`` and delete words trailing/followed after this replacement.
+When having selected the OS (Ubuntu in this case), press the letter ``e``.
+Now, the method is to look for the place in the line starting with ``linux`` that has the word ``ro`` (read-only).
+Then replace ``ro`` with ``rw init=/bin/bash`` and delete all letters trailing/followed after this replacement.
 For the Ubuntu image in the example, the stuff that was removed were different tty parameters.
 Then press ``ctrl + x`` to continue booting.
 This should get you into a shell with root privileges.
-Procees setting passwords and reboot like in the previous two previous methods.
+Proceed setting passwords and reboot like in the two previous methods.

 Note on non-US keyboard in GRUB: